AuziMan/JoinGym/readme.md

-## Somme non-functional requirments that I ensured would be present are:
+## Some non-functional requirments that I ensured would be present are:
 ___

 ### 1. A simple, yet satisfying front in that is easy to navigate